geobabbler/koop-provider-fulcrum/README.md

-# Koop Fulcrum Data Share Provider
+# Koop Fulcrum Query API Provider

-This is a custom provider to simplify the use of the Fulcrum Query API(https://learn.fulcrumapp.com/dev/query/intro) with Koop.
+This is a custom provider to simplify the use of the [https://learn.fulcrumapp.com/dev/query/intro]Fulcrum Query API with Koop.

 Example usage: `/fulcrum-qapi/{query_id}/FeatureServer/0/query`